theforeman/foreman-documentation/CONTRIBUTING.md

 See [LICENSE](LICENSE).
 * [ ] If I make more than one change on my branch, I create more than one commit and rebase my branch to master.
 * [ ] My PR does not solely rely on internal resources to answer the _why_, but instead contains at least a basic description for the community.
+* [ ] When creating my PR, I select all branches I want my change to get cherry-picked to.

 ## Crafting Great Pull Requests